gkaransail/Analysis-of-hotspots-near-hangoutspots/README.md

 - *spacy*
 - *gensim*
 - *WordCloud*
-- *API keys for events from Eventsbrite, hangout spots from Foursquare and place location API from Google;*
+- *API keys for events from Eventbrite, hangout spots from Foursquare and place location API from Google;*

 **NOTE**:  It is recommended to use Anaconda distribution of Python.